-Photograph Release Form
+Media Release Form

-\\Please note: Each child needs to have a form.
+Please note: Each child needs to have a form.
 If you have more than 1 child, fill out a separate form.
-Additional forms can be obtained from the school office. \\
+Additional forms can be obtained from the school office.

 Student's Name: Date of Birth:

 Teacher's Name:

-permission to have photographs or ot photographs for the general purposes her images take as determined l portion thereof. ned, hereby ( grant/ do not grant) en of my child.
-I authorize the use of these by Carondelet Leadership Academy without I further waiver any claim for compensation, ioned pictures.
+I,, the undersigned, hereby (q grant/ q do not grant) permission to have photographs or other images taken of my child.
+I authorize the use of these photographs for the general purposes as determined by Carondelet Leadership Academy without time restriction of such pictures or any portion thereof.
+I further waiver any claim for compensation, financial or otherwise, in connection with the aforementioned pictures.

-Parent's/Guardian's Name (Please Prin nt):
+Parent's/Guardian's Name (Please Prin t):

 Signature: Date:

 Relationship to Student:

 Address:

-City Stata: 7in Code:
+City: State: Zip Code: